VaggM/UniversityGui/Descriptions/domains/Exceptions.md

 # **Exceptions.java**

-a class extended to the Exception class to create our own type of exception within the code
+Class extended to the Exception class to create our own type of exception within the code